esragunsay/esragunsay.github.io/index.md

 ## About Me

-I am a Ph.D. student in Computer Science at [CISPA Helmholtz Center for Information Security](https://cispa.de/en), where I am fortunate to be supervised by [Prof. Dr. Cas Cremers](https://people.cispa.io/cas.cremers/).
+I am a Ph.D. student in Computer Science at [CISPA Helmholtz Center for Information Security](https://cispa.de/en), supervised by [Prof. Dr. Cas Cremers](https://people.cispa.io/cas.cremers/).
 Prior to joining CISPA, I received my Master’s degree in _Cryptography_ from the [Middle East Technical University (METU)](https://www.metu.edu.tr), Turkey, where I also served as a Research Assistant.
 I hold a Bachelor's degree in _Mathematics_, which I completed _summa cum laude_.

 ## Research Interests